Warranty Claims Don't Have to Be Painful

 Why the Current Process Is Broken

+The core reason warranty claims are painful is a structural data gap: no product identity exists at the point of claim.
 When a product leaves your warehouse, it disappears.
 You know how many units shipped to which distributor.
-You do not know who owns that specific unit, when they bought it, which retailer sold it, or what version of firmware or materials it contains.
-By the time a customer contacts you with a problem, you are starting from zero context.
+You do not know who owns that specific unit, when they bought it, or which retailer sold it.
+By the time a customer contacts you, you are starting with zero context.

 The Fraud Compounding Factor